 - Tone of voice & style - while it is given much thought for all marketing or transactional emails addressed to end users, e.g., a certain neutral tone and style are deemed standard without further ado for court documents or financial reports.

 - Terminology - the strict terminological consistency requirements of an online help system are not comparable to the more relaxed terminology of an infomercial.

-- Very accurate rendering of the source text is much more important in legal, scientific, or medical translation, e.g., than it is for translation of marketing or promotional material, where is it sometimes not even desirable.
+- High accuracy of the source text is much more important in legal, scientific or medical translation than it is in translation of marketing or promotional material where the accurate rendering of the original message takes precedence.